FREQUENTLY ASKED QUESTIONS

 How it works ?

-When dry ice particles strike a surface at the speed of sound, the contaminant on the surface is cracked.
+When dry ice particles hit a surface at the speed of sound, the contaminant cracks.

-Dry ice is projected using compressed air and cryogenic cleaning machines.
+Dry ice is projected using compressed air and dry ice blasting machines.

-By projecting dry ice particles onto hard contaminants such as paint, varnish… The process produces a compression wave between the coating and the substrate (surface).
-This wave has sufficient power to break the cohesion and detach the contaminant, which by gravity is found on the ground.
+By blasting dry ice particles onto hard contaminants such as paint, varnish… the process produces a compression wave between the coating (contaminant) and the substrate (surface).
+This wave has sufficient power to break the cohesion and detach the contaminant, which by gravity ends up on the ground.

-For malleable or viscous contaminants such as oil, grease or wax, the cleaning action is a process comparable to high pressure cleaning.
-When the particles hit the surface, they are compressed and flattened, producing a 360 ° high-speed snow throw that cleans the surface.
+For malleable or viscous contaminants like oil, grease or wax, the cleaning action is a process comparable to high-pressure cleaning.
+As the particles hit the surface, they are compressed and flattened, producing a high-speed 360 ° spray that cleans surfaces.

 What is the difference with sandblasting ?

 Sandblasting works like a chisel, but dry ice blasting works like a spatula.
-The sand cuts or engravess the contaminant while the dry ice lifts it.
+The sand cuts or chisels the contaminant, while the dry ice lifts it after loosening it.

-In addition the sandblasting generates a lot of dust and it is usually not possible to clean on the spot.
+In addition, sandblasting generates a lot of dust, and it is generally not possible to clean in place.

 What happens to dry ice when it impacts the surface?